THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/index.md

 An array of KV options can be supplied.
 Below are the options that should be supplied per entry.
 See the [Edge KV](/guides/edge-kv/#astro-integration) guide for more details.

-This field is required even if all locale specific configs have their own KV entries.
+This field is required even if all locale-specific configs have their own KV entries.
 So use this section either for a sensible set of default values or leave it as an empty array if you are sure that all locales have correct KV configs.

 ```javascript
 kv: [